fidley/VerticalTabs/README.md

 - saving sorting at close of eclipse
 - grouping like in Edge cards and restoring groups at startup
 - renaming of groups and tabs
+- filtering by text, dirty state or linked project

 <h1>Vertical Tabs plugin update Site</h1>